abdelrahmanalimohamed/ApplyingNewPractice/README.md

 - **CQRS Pattern**: Separation of commands and queries for better scalability and maintainability.
 - **MediatR Integration**: Simplifies the implementation of handlers for commands and queries.
 - **ICarter**: Lightweight, modular routing for ASP.NET Core.
-- **EF Core**: Integration with Entity Framework Core for database operations.
+- **EF Core**: Integration with Entity Framework Core In Memory for database operations.
-- **Clean Architecture**: Separation of concerns between reusable libraries and API implementation.

 ## Project Structure